jincheng/lilac/docs/install.rst

     $ pip install lilac

-Or to intall the lastest codes from github.com:
+Or to intall the latest codes from github.com:

 .. code-block:: bash